+Different preparation routes yield different nomenclatures for LDA in the literature.
+Of particular importance to this study is LDA-I and LDA-II, since they had been suggested to be two distinct sub-states of LDA \cite{Elsaesser2010, Seidl2013}.
+We found that both LDA-I and LDA-II are accurately modelled as similar partially crystalline states.
+Any difference between the two likely comes from experimental error, and/or potentially subtle differences in crystallinity and/or cubicity.
+Moreover, if LDA is a partially crystalline material then different preparation routes should lead to potentially different cubicities in the nanocrystallites, and thus different behaviours upon crystallisation to ice I. This is observed experimentally (over seven different formation routes to LDA) and thus provides evidence that the many different nomenclatures of LDA in the literature are indeed partially crystalline materials.

-The very similar local environments in LDA and ice I are also consistent with their Raman spectra of the O-H stretching modes \cite{Carr2014}.
+In addition to experimental X-ray diffraction results, the very similar local environments in LDA and ice I presented here are also consistent with their Raman spectra of their O-H stretching modes \cite{Carr2014}.
 In fact, the LDA to ice I$_{\text{sd}}$ phase transition is barely visible in Raman spectroscopy.
+Moreover, the very small downshift observed in the O-H stretching modes upon crystallisation is consistent with strain release.
+Such strain release would occur between the anisotropically strained ice grains in LDA due to the lattice mismatch between neighbouring grains.
+The strain is released when LDA crystallises to ice I\textsubscript{sd} as the ice grains grow larger, coalesce and align in orientation.
 In Fig. S7, the vibrational density of states for the different levels of polycrystallinity explored in this study are plotted.
 This shows a qualitative agreement with experiment whereby the spectra show a weak dependence on the level of polycrystallinity and no dependence on the cubicity.